phetsims/faradays-electromagnetic-lab/doc/model.md

 ### Turbine
 The turbine (see `Turbine`) is based on the same dipole magnet model as the bar magnet, and is represented as a rotating bar magnet, attached to a water wheel.
 Water flowing from a faucet turns the wheel.

-The pickup coil exerts a drag force on the turbine that is proportional to the number of loops and loop area of the pickup coil.
+The pickup coil exerts a drag force on the turbine that is proportional to the strength of the magnet, number of loops and loop area of the pickup coil.

 # B-Field Consumers

-The B-field consumers in the simulation are: B-field visualization, compass, fieldMeter, and pickupCoil.
+The B-field consumers in the simulation are: B-field visualization, compass, field meter, and pickup coil.
 They may be influenced by one magnet; there is no support for multiple magnets.

 ### B-Field Visualization